Rick Robey: Invitational tournament play

-Derby Classic All-Star Invitational
+Kentucky Derby Classic

-Robey was one of ten national high school basketball stars on the US All Stars team during the 1974 Derby Classic Invitational held in Louisville, Kentucky's Freedom Hall on April 28, 1974.
+Robey was one of ten national high school basketball stars on the US All Stars team during the 1974 Kentucky Derby Classic held in Louisville, Kentucky's Freedom Hall on April 28, 1974.
 Robey's team competed against the Kentucky-Indiana team, which featured five Kentucky and five Indiana high school stars.
 Robey's team's coach was Paul Walker who had been voted 1974 National High School Basketball Coach of the Year.
 Walker said Robey was "an animal - he's so aggressive, he just beats the heck out of you".
 Robey scored 16 points and made eight rebounds during the game.
 Aware Robey would soon sign on at the University of Kentucky, the 14,000 plus fans gave Robey a ten-minute standing ovation when he was introduced.

 Capital Classic

 Robey played against the Capital All-Stars team in the first Capital Classic along with his US All-Stars teammates Mike Phillips, Butch Lee and Moses Malone.
 The match-up, held in the Capital Centre in Landover, Maryland drew a crowd of over 11,000 – an all-star attendance record at that time.
 Anticipating a small turnout, officials actually sold close to 7,000 walk-up tickets.
 The Beltway had a reported five-mile traffic backup, delaying the game for more than a half-hour.
-Malone and Robey combined for 14 points and 26 rebounds to lead the US All-Stars to a 101-82 victory.
+Malone and Robey combined for 14 points and 26 rebounds to lead the US All-Stars to a 101–82 victory.
 Capital All-Stars' Kenny Carr said of Malone and Robey “They just beat everybody in the head”.